- Feature Links

 Roadmap to Recovery

-At the moment, the County of Los Angeles has announced its intention to reach Stage 2 for the reopening of select non-essential businesses and locations on May 13.
-Effective May 13, select non-essential businesses may open with curbside pick-up that follow physical distancing and infection control guidelines.
-All businesses that are permitted to open must prepare, implement and post their plan to adhere to infection control guidelines.
-Select non-essential businesses that may open include:
+Effective May 29, select locations and businesses may open with capacity limitations, physical distancing requirements and infection control guidelines.
+All businesses that are permitted to open must prepare, implement and post their plan to adhere to infection control guidelines in locations outlined by the County.
+Select locations and businesses that may reopen under the five following categories include:

 In addition, outdoor parks and recreation facilities will be permitted to open as long as everyone adheres to physical distancing and infection control guidelines.
 Group sports and activities - like picnicking and sunbathing - are not permitted.
 Select parks and recreation facilities that may open include: